stoogoff/parchment/src/aletheiansoc/007-red-skin.md

 I think I must have screamed at the sight, and it was only when the head turned and I saw the rest of the face that I realised what I had taken for a monster was only a mortal man after all—the left side of his face hideously disfigured, but the other commonplace enough.
 No, I thought a moment later—the face was anything but commonplace.
 Before his ghastly injuries, the man must have been strikingly handsome.
 Under an unkempt mop of tawny curls, a piercing blue eye regarded me appraisingly.
 The unspoilt side of his mouth was a smooth, sensual curve, and the line of his jaw, beneath a day’s stubble, was strong and resolute.
 From the one side, his profile was fit to grace a coin—from the other, it was as though a child had scribbled over a beautiful portrait hard enough to score through the paper.

-“I... beg your pardon,” I said, knowing that I had stared for longer than courtesy would permit.
+“I… beg your pardon,” I said, knowing that I had stared for longer than courtesy would permit.

 “You a friend of Billy Lamb?” he asked.
 I thought I detected a hint of an English accent below the stockman’s drawl.